SB20 - Flywheel Axle and Cog Bearing Service

 Can You Service Sealed Bearings?

 ⚠️ The Flywheel Bearings have metal dust seals that are not easily removed.
-I will offer a partial servicing option in my next blog post.
+I offer partial servicing and replacement options in SB20 - Advanced Flywheel Servicing.

 What about Clicking Sounds?

 "Clicking sounds" are a common issue with the SB20 flywheel.
-This happens with the outer ring of a bearing moves side-to-side.
+This happens when the outer ring of a bearing moves side-to-side.

 I must admit, I am not a fan of this method.
 Spraying light lubricant is a half-measure.
 PTFE spray can dilute the grease inside bearings.
 While it can temporarily reduce clicking noises, PTFE spray can negatively affect bearing durability.